-- Agree beforehand what is going to be eaten and stick to it.
-Changes can be very hard to manage. - If there are going to be lots of challenging foods, eg buffet, consider bringing their own food to reduce stress of having to choose. - It might be easier to serve the meals away from the table, so the person avoids the stress of wondering if their portion size is OK. - If everyone else is serving themselves however, it can draw attention, so it may be easier to have a supporter sitting next to the person, so they can copy their portion. - It may be worth considering eating before or after the meal to reduce stress, particularly in early stages of recovery.
+- The contents and serving size of a meal should be decided in advance, because on-the-spot decisions can be much more stressful, and may upset the meal. - It might be easier to serve the meals away from the table, so the person avoids the stress of wondering if their portion size is OK. - If everyone else is serving themselves however, it can draw attention, so it may be easier to have a supporter sitting next to the person, so they can copy their portion.